survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ...
 ```

 If minification works, the warning should disappear.
-That’s the next challenge.
+That's the next challenge.

 ## Minifying JavaScript